 Fortunately for handicappers, it’s not necessary to visit a racetrack to place wagers.
 The state still permits online wagering at licensed websites.

-Fantasy Sports Betting Sites
+Fantasy Sports Sites

 The online fantasy industry has exploded in recent years across the US.
 Surprisingly, most states have no problem whatsoever with online fantasy sports betting.
 Many people look at it as the natural extension of traditional fantasy leagues that have been around for years.